U.S. Route 83: Kansas

-US 83 enters the Sunflower State in Seward County, approximately 4 mi south of Liberal, where it intersects US 54 and US-270 ends.
+US 83 enters the Sunflower State in Seward County, approximately 4 mi south of Liberal, where it intersects US 54 and US 270 ends.
 North of Liberal, US 83 begins a concurrency with US 160, and the highways remain joined until reaching Sublette, the seat of Haskell County.
 US 83 and US 160 split north of Sublette; US 160 heads west toward Ulysses, and US 83 continues north toward Garden City.

 At Garden City, US 50 and US 400 join US 83 for a brief concurrency on a bypass around the east and north sides of the city while US 83 Business follows the former routing through downtown.
 All three routes cross K-156, also known as Kansas Avenue, in the northwest portion of the city.
 At the north end of the US 50/US 83 Business route, US 83 splits and heads north toward Scott City, while US 50 and US 400 remain joined through the rest of the state.
 The highway passes through largely unpopulated areas of Finney County and Scott County before reaching a junction with K-96 in downtown Scott City.

-In northern Scott County, K-4 has its origins at US-83, heading east toward Healy, and US-83 traverses through rolling farmlands until reaching Oakley, the seat of Logan County.
-US-83 reaches US-40 less than a mile west of I-70, and the two highways jog west for a brief multiplex before US-83 splits and crosses I-70.
+In northern Scott County, K-4 has its origins at US 83, heading east toward Healy, and US 83 traverses through rolling farmlands until reaching Oakley, the seat of Logan County.
+US 83 reaches US 40 less than a mile west of I-70, and the two highways jog west for a brief multiplex before US 83 splits and crosses I-70.

-North of I-70, US-83 intersects US-24 then curves northeast, east of Gem in Thomas County.
-US-83 continues its northeasterly track through Rexford and Selden.
-After passing through Selden, US-83 intersects the southern terminus of K-383 and the northern terminus of K-23.
-From here, US-83 turns north, crosses into Decatur County then continues north and intersects US-36 in Oberlin.
+North of I-70, US 83 intersects US 24 then curves northeast, east of Gem in Thomas County.
+US 83 continues its northeasterly track through Rexford and Selden.
+After passing through Selden, US 83 intersects the southern terminus of K-383 and the northern terminus of K-23.
+From here, US 83 turns north, crosses into Decatur County then continues north and intersects US 36 in Oberlin.
 Oberlin is the last area of significant population the highway passes in Kansas; the next city is McCook, Nebraska.

 Nebraska

 US 83 enters Nebraska south of McCook, where it meets US 6 and US 34.
 It continues northward to North Platte, where it intersects I-80 and US 30.
 After leaving North Platte in a northeasterly direction, it turns north near Thedford and goes north through the Sand Hills to Valentine.
 For 5 mi before Valentine, it runs concurrently with US 20.
 After passing through Valentine, it continues north to enter South Dakota.
+On its journey through Nebraska, the road "passes more cattle than people".